 Identifying the Void

-There is a significant gap in the industry for Virtual Production capabilities in New Zealand.
+There is a significant gap in the industry for Virtual Production capabilities.
 Most training institutes and programs only focus on teaching game development.
 In contrast, the film and media industry only focus on the traditional Camera, Scriptwriting, Lights, Acting and Art Departments.

 This has created a void for the emerging field of Virtual Production and the talent who understands the complexities of bridging the gap between traditional storytelling mediums and gamification.